ioan-chera/AutoWolf/README.txt

    success.
  - Microsoft for Visual Studio 2008 Professional and their Academic Alliance with the universities.
+ - SourceForge for their kind hosting of open-source projects.
  - All the people involved in computer science, from school, from Wikipedia, for teaching me some useful graph traversing algorithms.